ChlorideCull/CSG2/README.md

 #Chloride Site Generator 2
-The spiritual successor to the original abdomination.
+The spiritual successor to the original abomination.

 ##Building
 CSG2 depends on a few Python libraries, and runs on Python 3.